 Sale Ideas for Small Craft Business Owners

-- Offer a substantial discount in your store or offer substantial discounts on certain items in your store.
+- Give a discount.
+Offer a substantial discount in your store or offer substantial discounts on certain items in your store.

-- Advertise a free product with a minimum purchase of $XX.
+- Give out a freebie.
+Advertise a free product with a minimum purchase of $XX.
 Examples of inexpensive products include decals (personalized or generic), keychains, earrings, headbands, Christmas ornaments, cupcake toppers, or greeting cards.

-- Consider extending free shipping to customers.
+- Ship it free.
+Consider extending free shipping to customers.
 This approach is especially good for Cyber Monday shoppers who will be offered free shipping at most big box retailers.

-- Offer a “bounce back” offer when you ship your products.
+- Get the customers to come back.
+Offer a “bounce back” offer when you ship your products.
 It is likely that you will get some new customers during your sale, so offer them a coupon code to shop in your store again.

-- Consider having timed promotions throughout the day or weekend.
+- Have different promotions throughout the weekend.
+Consider having timed promotions throughout the day or weekend.
 For example, from 8am to 12pm have a sale on one product, from 12pm to 4pm offer a different product on sale, and from 4pm to 8pm offer yet another product.

-- Host a giveaway for your sale.
+- Host a giveaway during the weekend.
 The easiest way to accomplish this is everyone who buys from you on a certain day will be automatically entered into your giveaway.

-- If possible, operate on a fast turnaround time.
+- Ship products quickly.
+If possible, operate on a fast turnaround time.
 Holiday shoppers are often impatient and want their items quickly!